 2. Add custom branding to your box

 Custom boxes are what most businesses think of first when considering custom packaging.
 Custom printing the exterior is a relatively expensive method, because of the amount of ink used.
 Other options include using custom packaging tape or customized stickers, which you can use to decorate the exterior and interior of your box.
-This helps you to build brand recognition at a lower cost.
+This helps you to build brand recognition at a lower cost which is a great option for small businesses.

 3. Make the presentation of the product stand out